mulesoft-catalyst/mulesoft-get-app-details/README.md

-# mulesoft-get-app-details
+# mulesoft-get-org-details
-Application downloads the artifacts in an Organization and creates a Java Compatibility report based on the dependencies of the applications
+Application downloads the artifacts in an Organization and creates a Java Compatibility report for the dependencies